 It’s said that with iTunes 11.1, Apple is closing down on custom restore (which means you cannot use a custom IPSW file / Shift+Restore) but even if that comes to pass, there will be other methods to push a custom IPSW file downloaded from the web to your iDevice.
 But where do you get the firmware files for iPhone, iPad, iPod Touch and Apple TV?

 Turns out, there are tons of resources for this very thing.
-Here’s some of the trusted places where we get our IPSW files from:
+Here are some of the trusted places where we get our IPSW files from:

 IPSWDownload /IPSWDownloader is probably the only source you need to download IPSW files for your iDevice.
 You have to select the device (ex., iPhone), the model (ex., 5s) and the firmware version (ex., 7.0).
 Click on Download and the IPSW file should start downloading automatically.